Fornication/Wanderlust/README.md

-#Wanderlust: a free, auto-installable Wabbajack Modlist by Fornication.
+**WANDERLUST** - a free, auto-installable Wabbajack Modlist by Fornication.

 **Wanderlust** is the culmination of my years of playing and modding Skyrim.
 With well over 1,000 mods, there is a strong focus on emergent gameplay and exploration of the world, along with roleplaying mechanics to make you re-experience Skyrim for the first time again.